 How to Apply & Requirements -

 The academic requirements and required application materials will vary based on the College and the major to which you are applying.
 The application for admission will provide further details.
+Learn more about our admissions requirements.

 I-20 and Visa Information